laynefyc/php-monitor/README.md

 	````
 	SQLite is used by default in this project，if you use other databases, please uncomment them.

-	If you want to use Mysql to run the following table creation statement (table name cannot be modified):
+	If you want to use MySQL to run the following table creation statement (table name cannot be modified):

 	````sql
 	CREATE TABLE `php_monitor` (